Casualties uncertain after Marshall Fire tears through Colorado: ‘There were people who would not evacuate’ - NewsBreak

 BOULDER COUNTY, Colorado ( KDVR ) — High winds Thursday wreaked havoc throughout Colorado’s Boulder County, overturning big rigs, causing power outages, destroying structures and helping spark what has already become the most destructive wildfire in the state’s history .

-Friday’s sunrise will bring the first glimpse at the devastation wrought by the Marshall Fire, which had consumed nearly 600 homes by sundown Thursday and continued its tear through Boulder County overnight.Colorado’s Marshall Fire already most destructive in state’s history
+Friday’s sunrise will bring the first glimpse at the devastation wrought by the Marshall Fire, which had consumed nearly 600 homes by sundown Thursday and continued its tear through Boulder County overnight.LIST: Evacuation centers for fires near Boulder

 Injuries, fatalities uncertain